avosko15/hint/packages/hint-manifest-exists/README.md

 ## Why is this important?

-The web app manifest file constitutes a standard centralized place to put metadata about your web application, and providing it:
+The web app manifest file constitutes a standard centralized place to put metadata about your web application, such as such as its name, icons, and other properties.
+By providing this information in a standardized format, the manifest file helps browsers easily identify and display information about your web app.
+A good maifest file:

-* informs browsers (and possible [others][windows]) where to look for information about your web app, information that they may need in different contexts (e.g. what icon and name should be used if your web app is added to the home screen)
+* Informs browsers (and possible [others][windows]) where to look for information about your web app, information that they may need in different contexts.
+An example of this is what icon and name should be used if your web app is added to the home screen

-* is an essential piece in the context of progressive web apps, being one of the signals used by some browsers (e.g. [Chrome][chrome], [Opera][opera], [Samsung Internet][samsung internet]) in deciding if they will show the add to home screen prompt to users
+* Is an essential piece in the context of progressive web apps, being one of the signals used by some browsers (e.g. [Chrome][chrome], [Opera][opera], [Samsung Internet][samsung internet]) in deciding if they will show the add to home screen prompt to users